 Once you've served your spouse, the court will set an initial hearing date.
-Although there is no specific time frame for uncontested divorce in North Dakota, it is possible to wrap up a simple divorce within a couple of months depending on the court's schedule and the parties' ability to compromise quickly.
+Although there is no specific time frame for an uncontested divorce in North Dakota, it is possible to wrap up a simple divorce within a couple of months, depending on the court's schedule and the parties' ability to compromise quickly.

-Along with the Stipulation, the parties must also file documents setting forth how they wish to divide their assets and assign parenting time and custody rights.
+Along with the stipulation, the parties must also file documents setting forth how they wish to divide their assets and assign parenting time and custody rights.
 These forms include:

-Parties interested in representing themselves can obtain an Affidavit of Proof for Stipulated Judgment form for free from the North Dakota Supreme Court's website.
+Parties interested in representing themselves can obtain uncontested divorce forms for free from the North Dakota Supreme Court's website.
 Additionally, individual counties might require other forms regarding health insurance and child support.

-Once the court approves the stipulated agreement, it becomes a binding, enforceable contract.
-Because the terms of the agreement cannot be changed once the divorce is final, parties with complex financial issues might require the assistance of a family law attorney or mediator to help them agree on property division and other contentious areas.
+Once the court approves the stipulated agreement, it becomes a binding and enforceable contract.
+Because you can't change the terms of the agreement once the divorce is final, parties with complex financial issues might require the assistance of a family law attorney or mediator to help them agree on property division and other contentious areas.
 For people with relatively minimal assets and no children, however, stipulating to an uncontested divorce can save time, money, and frustration.

 If you still have questions about the uncontested divorce process or filing for divorce, you should contact a local family law attorney.